DenseFork/stable-diffusion3/README.md

 - _Suggestions to improve the inpainting algorithm are most welcome_.

+## img2img interpolation

+- `img2img_interpolate.py` creates an animation of image transformation using a text prompt

+- To launch the gradio interface for inpainting, run `python optimizedSD/img2img_interpolate.py`.
+The mask for the image can be drawn on the selected image using the brush tool.

+- The results are not yet perfect but can be improved by using a combination of prompt weighting, prompt engineering and testing out multiple values of the `--strength` argument.

 <h1 align="center">Using the Gradio GUI</h1>

 - You can also use the built-in gradio interface for `img2img`, `txt2img` & `inpainting` instead of the command line